 - Payment deferral: Six months

 For amounts borrowed in excess of the forgivable maximum, the SBA will allow up to two years for repayment.
-You can borrow up to $10 million.
+You can borrow up to $10 million for first draw PPP loans and up to $2 million for second draw loans.
 However, covering payroll, rent, and mortgage payments will be a priority for loan limit calculations.

 The two-year repayment term begins when the lender issues the loan and not after the initial deferral of payments.
 During the deferral period, your business won’t be required to make payments, but the loan will still accumulate interest.
 Still, the interest rate is just 1%, which means that for every $1 million you borrow, you’ll owe $830 in interest per month.